ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 <a href="https://youtu.be/HLbtWRxVu04"><img src="https://user-images.githubusercontent.com/12700187/42129417-2d619f2e-7cc4-11e8-8bb0-418e1afcd3b6.png" width="448"></a>

-++ WhiteIsland is a working Unity project you can use to build your own app with positional tracking enabled.
+++ WhiteIsland and BoxyRoomChardboard are working Unity projects you can use to build your own app with positional tracking enabled.

 ++ WhiteIsland.apk is an optimised positional tracking scene which should run smoothly on all devices even the S7.
 See option 1 on how to install.
 Use the controller touchped to fly forward and the trigger button to enable/disable real world boundary visualisation.
 (Will contain the latest updates)